SQream/sqream_docs/ai_ml/python_module_functions.rst

   * Literal values can be passed to table functions.
   * Literal parameters are stored as Seq[String] and provided to the function at execution time.

+**4. Dataframe Input Parameter to the Python Function**

+Both PTFs and PSFs **require** a dataFrame to be passed as the input parameter to the Python function.

 **Python Table Functions (PTFs): The <function_clause>**
 ========================================================